Catalyst-Agent: Autonomous heterogeneous catalyst screening with an LLM Agent: Methods

-The high-level overview of the closed-loop process orchestrated by the agent across these five servers is: propose candidate chemistries (Catalyst Information Server) $\rightarrow$ retrieve crystal structures (Structure Retrieval Server or CIF File Resource Server) $\rightarrow$ evaluate adsorption energies on multiple facets (Energy Evaluation Server) $\rightarrow$ compare to descriptor criteria $\rightarrow$ if the candidate is a near-miss but promising, apply strain or substitution doping (Structure Modification Server) $\rightarrow$ re-evaluate (Energy Evaluation Server), iterating until the activity criteria are met or the candidate base material is deemed unsuitable for further modification.
+The high-level overview of the process orchestrated by the agent across these five servers is: propose candidate chemistries (Catalyst Information Server) $\rightarrow$ retrieve crystal structures (Structure Retrieval Server or CIF File Resource Server) $\rightarrow$ evaluate adsorption energies on multiple facets (Energy Evaluation Server) $\rightarrow$ compare to descriptor criteria $\rightarrow$ if the candidate is a near-miss but promising, apply strain or substitution doping (Structure Modification Server) $\rightarrow$ re-evaluate (Energy Evaluation Server), iterating until the activity criteria are met or the candidate base material is deemed unsuitable for further modification as shown in the subsequent section on agentic adaptive search.
 The agent is prompted to document its reasoning behind material selection and any modifications applied.